ImSreyas/lbsMcaMarkChecker/README.md

 **Additional Information :**

 - A good news, The web application is mobile responsive. 😉
-- Technologies used: HTML, JavaScript, CSS
+- Stack used: HTML, JavaScript, CSS
 - All of the calculations are handled by JS

 ✨✨✨